HubSpot/cms-media-bridge/README.md

 ## Sizing options

-Media Bridge integrates with the Embed field, and the `embed-field-with-mb.module` should support them with the same strategy as the inline JS.
+Media Bridge integrates with the Embed field, and the `embed-field-with-mb.module` should support these options in the same way as the snippet's inline JS does.
-The other modules based on the macro strive to support them with inline styles and a bit of module CSS, but may need custom attention.
+The other modules based on the macro strive to support them with just inline styles and a bit of module CSS, but may need custom attention.
-These are placed on the wrapper div in a `data-size-type` attribute.

 ![Embed field sizing options](./docs/embed-field-sizing-options.png)

+These options placed on the wrapper div in a `data-size-type` attribute.
-- Exact size (`size_type: exact`) - Based on the exact width and height the user providers
+- Original size (`size_type: auto`) - Based on the dimensions in the oEmbed response, but attempts to stay responsive
-- Original size (`size_type: auto`) - Based on the width and height dimensions in the oEmbed response, but attempts to be responsive
+- Exact size (`size_type: exact`) - Based on the exact width and height the user providers, saved on the field as `width/height`
-- Full width (`size_type: auto_full_width`) - Sill the container responsively.
+- Full width (`size_type: auto_full_width`) - Fill the container responsively
-- Custom - (`size_type: auto_custom_max`) - Allows the user to specify a max width and max height, while preserving the aspect ratio.
-The macro will place inline styles on the wrapper tag.
+- Custom - (`size_type: auto_custom_max`) - Allows the user to specify a max size while preserving the aspect ratio.
+Saved on the field as `max_width/max_height`

 ## Installation
 - Make sure you're set up for [local development](https://designers.hubspot.com/tutorials/getting-started) with the [HubSpot CMS CLI](https://designers.hubspot.com/docs/developer-reference/local-development-cms-cli).